 - Dry your hair using a hairdryer with a nozzle, brushing your hair in several directions to create texture and volume.

-- Clip in butterfly clips throughout your hair, such as Eoane Metallic Mini Butterfly Hair Clips ($15).
+- Clip in butterfly clips throughout your hair, such as Eoane's Metallic Mini Butterfly Hair Clips ($15).

-Ruby Rose shows us a different take on the braided pixie that is super simple to recreate.
+Ruby Rose shows us a different take on the braided pixie that's super simple to recreate.

 - Part your hair down the middle.

-- Gather one section of your hair and braid across and use a small clear hair tie at the end.
+- Gather one section of your hair and braid across, using a small clear hair tie at the end.

 - Repeat on the other side.

 - Pull each braid back to one side, clipping back with a bobby pin.